awsdocs/aws-mobile-developer-guide/doc_source/how-to-miscellaneous.rst

 .. _how-to-storage:

 ##################################
-How To For Platform Specific Tasks
+How To: Platform-Specific Tasks
 ##################################

 .. meta::
     :description:
         Topics for integrating AWS Services on iOS.

-This section provides information on the steps for achieving specific tasks for integrating AWS Services into iOS apps.
+This section provides procedures for integrating AWS Services into iOS apps.

 .. toctree::
    :titlesonly: